Roth contributions could play an important role in maximizing your retirement income.

 Like pre-tax 403(b) contributions, your Roth 403(b) contributions and investment earnings can be paid from the plan only after you terminate employment, incur a financial hardship, attain age 59½, become disabled, or die.

-You must begin taking distributions from a Roth 403(b) plan after you reach age 72 (or after you retire if later).4 But this isn't as significant as it might seem, since you can generally roll over your Roth 403(b) dollars (other than RMDs themselves) to a Roth IRA if you don't need or want the lifetime distributions.
+You must begin taking distributions from a Roth 403(b) plan after you reach age 73 (for those who reach age 72 after December 31, 2022), or in some cases, after you retire.
+But this isn't as significant as it might seem, since you can generally roll over your Roth 403(b) dollars (other than RMDs themselves) to a Roth IRA if you don't need or want the lifetime distributions.
+[Beginning in 2024, distributions will no longer be required from Roth 403(b)s.]

 Employers aren't required to make Roth contributions available in their 403(b) plans.
 So be sure to ask your employer if it is considering adding this exciting feature to your 403(b) plan.